miraland-labs/miracle-series-whitepaper/WHITEPAPER-en.md

 Mirascapians who hold **\$cryptocar** in previous stages can redeem MLN for free at a ratio of 1:100 after the mainnet goes live, while still retaining their $cryptocar unchanged.
 For instance, one **\$cryptocar** can receive 100(tentative) free MLN.

 Mirascapians who hold **\$miracle** in previous stages can redeem MLN for free at a ratio of 1:100 after the mainnet goes live, while still retaining their $miracle unchanged.
 For instance, one **\$miracle** can receive 100(tentative) free MLN.

+Mirascapians who hold **\$mars** in previous stages can redeem MLN for free at a ratio to be decided yet after the mainnet goes live, while still retaining their $mars unchanged.

 Validation nodes receive MLN rewards based on their join sequences in the recruitment program, as outlined in the distribution tier table above.